5

 Statistics just released reveal that stays in B&Bs are down sharply.
 Not long ago this was a booming sector of the accommodation market in Ireland, so what went wrong?

 There are excellent B&Bs in Ireland, but the truth is they are outnumbered by the legions of average, poor and plain awful places.
-The problem is that until you stay there is no way of telling which is which.
+The problem is that until you stay in one is no way of telling which type it is.

-The Failte Approved sign indicates that basic requirements have been met: they are clean, well enough equipped and met the approval criteria.
-But its not all about the number of bathrooms or the size of the beds.
+The Failte Approved sign indicates that basic requirements have been met: it means they are clean, well enough equipped and met the approval criteria.
+But how much you enjoy your stay is not really about the number of bathrooms or the size of the beds.
 These sort of things tell you nothing at all about the quality of the experience you will have.

-You enter a hallway full of brochures and other tourism paraphernalia, are welcomed and shown your adequate but unexciting and often quite small room, get your key, are told when and where breakfast is served and then you are pretty much on your own, free to come and go and nobody will pay much attention to you.
+You enter a hallway full of brochures and other tourism paraphernalia, are welcomed and shown your adequate but unexciting and often quite small room, are given a key and told when and where breakfast is served.
+Then you are pretty much on your own, free to come and go with nobody paying much attention to you.

 You are not however encouraged to ‘hang around the house’ – in fact guests who do are often made to feel uncomfortable.
 There will be a bit of perfunctory chat while breakfast is served, in a characterless ‘guests only’ room, then you pay and go on your way.